tale-toul/ocp-gitops/README.md

 ## Openshift cluster configuration

 The namespaces directory contains additional directories for the creation of projects (namespaces) in the Openshift cluster.
 Each directory contains a yaml definition for the namespace object, and a resources subdirectory for the resources to be created in it.
 The resources subdirectory exists to make sure that ArgoCD creates the namespace before attempting to create its resources.

+## ArgoCD component manifests

+The directory CRDs contains yaml definitions for the _applications_ created inside ArgoCD.